alexrobertsonuk/ga4-for-content-designers/docs/README.md

-# GA4 for content designers
+# GA4 for content designers: a practical guide

 ## About this guide
 This guide explains how content designers can use GA4 (Google Analytics 4) to explore user behaviour and inform content design decisions.